02 Aug Need a GDPR compliant data processing agreement?

-prescribe a procedure to notify data breaches, also prescribing a template notification form in order to ensure that the information to be potentially submitted to the data protection authority and to investigate on the data breach is immediately communicated through a dedicated channel of communication to ensure that the plan aimed at minimising the negative effects of the data breach is immediately activated.
+- prescribe a procedure to notify data breaches, also prescribing a template notification form in order to ensure that the information to be potentially submitted to the data protection authority and to investigate on the data breach is immediately communicated through a dedicated channel of communication to ensure that the plan aimed at minimising the negative effects of the data breach is immediately activated.

-As usual, if you found this article interesting, please share it on your favorite social media and register to our newsletter Also don’t forget to try Prisca our GDPR chatbot described HERE
+If you found this article interesting, please place a “LIKE” below, share it on your favourite social media and register to our newsletter Also don’t forget to try Prisca our GDPR chatbot described HERE